MdSahil-oss/go-systemd-docker/README.md

 # Getting Started

-If you are on Ubuntu then directly execute the following command to build CLI
+If you are on Ubuntu then directly execute the following command to build CLI (will promt you for root (sudo) user password)

 ```shell
 $ ./build.sh